LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [“Screaming Monkey” analogy](https://hbr.org/1999/11/management-time-whos-got-the-monkey): by William Oncken, Jr. and Donald L. Wass.
 Takeaway: Think of each work item as a screaming monkey, and ask these questions to identify the important ones: Should we even fed the monkey?; Who should feed the monkey?

--[Situational Leadership Theory](https://en.wikipedia.org/wiki/Situational_leadership_theory): Wikipedia entry.
+- [Situational Leadership Theory](https://en.wikipedia.org/wiki/Situational_leadership_theory): Wikipedia entry.
 Takeaways: Proficiency depends on knowledge, ability, and aptitude; commitment describes motivation, interest, enthusiasm, and confidence; different levels of proficiency/commitment need different amounts of direction/support.

 - [Turn the Ship Around!
 How to Create Leadership at Every Level](https://tubarksblog.com/2012/12/18/book-review-turn-the-ship-around-how-to-create-leadership-at-every-level/): by Stan Skrabut.
 Review of David Marquet's book, which is divided into four sections: Starting Over, Control, Competence, and Clarity.
 More [notes by Joe Goldberg here](https://docs.google.com/document/d/1BVrpO9qV7HnuFCc42wUTIbTRFCBN25mn3pKtimD2QXw/edit?ts=5776d339).